BinaryCitizen/LSM/README.md

     Built for convenience and to be easily extendable, don't attach ten thousand events and set a million values inside of a loop and you'll be fine.

+    Use the set function and avoid adding or changing object properties directly through dot or bracket notation, doing so means that LSM won't know that your data has been updated and your changes won't be saved.

 Usage
 ===